tinkhauser/max30102_zephyr/README.md

-# max30102
+# max30102_zephyr
-Pin P0.13 used for receiving interrupts from MAX30102
+Pin P0.13 used for receiving interrupts from MAX30102.
+For use in Zephyr.

 ## Run:
     Build and run vscode with nrfconnect